 Green Finance Green Finance

-JRE will contribute to realizing a sustainable environment and society through green finance.
+JRE will continue to promote environmental and social sustainability through green finance.

 Green Finance Green Finance